 - Hard-wired human biases that make it difficult to act in one’s best interests

-The secret to overcoming these barriers is to adopt the financial self-determination mindset and principles to significantly improve your financial outcomes with a little effort, consistently applied over time.
+The secret to overcoming these barriers is to adopt the financial self-advocacy mindset and principles to significantly improve your financial outcomes with a little effort, consistently applied over time.

-Here is our financial self-determination manifesto to support your journey:
+Here is our financial self-advocacy manifesto to support your journey:

 - There will always be trade-offs

-- Your values are the best guide to help you make the trade-offs that are right for you
+- Your values are the best guide to help you make the right trade-offs

 - The right path to your goal is the one that you can stick to long-term, not the one that’s necessarily in the textbooks